 Close the chassis and switch on the power supply unit or plug in the power cord.
 Press the power-on button to boot up system.
 If it works, hit key to enter the BIOS setup page to do the correct settings.

 If the situation remains the same, try Step 3.

 Step 3.
-The same procedure as Step 2, but in the meantime of discharging the CMOS data, pull out ATX power connectors from motherboard and remove the button battery during CMOS discharging.
+The same procedure as Step 2, but while discharging the CMOS data, pull out the ATX power connectors from motherboard and remove the button battery during CMOS discharge.